udontur/cs/README.md

 ## About
 udontur/cs is a one-stop resource vault for competitive programming.
 It contain code and resources from the internet.

 Feel free to use any code!
-If you found any bugs in the codes, please repot a bug [here](https://github.com/udontur/cs/issues/new).
+If you found any bugs in the codes, please repot the bug [here](https://github.com/udontur/cs/issues/new).

 Happy competitive programming!